micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/zephyr_emulator/index.md

 ## Building a Zephyr emulator application

-Once the micro-ROS build system is ready, let's create a new Zephyr firmware for host platform:
+Once the micro-ROS build system is ready, let's create a new Zephyr firmware for the host platform:

 ```bash
 # Create firmware step